Analyzing cross-talk between superimposed signals: Vector norm dependent hidden Markov models and applications to ion channels: Funding

-The authors acknowledge support of the DFG SFB 803 project Z02 and the DFG Cluster of Excellence 2067 MBExC.
+The authors acknowledge support of the DFG CRC 803 project Z02, DFG CRC 1456 projects A01, B02, B04, and C06, and the DFG Cluster of Excellence 2067 MBExC.
 The data set was provided by Lehnart's Lab from the Cellular Biophysics and Translational Cardiology Section in the Heart Research Center G\"ottingen (HRCG).
 S. E. Lehnart was supported by Deutsche Forschungsgemeinschaft SPP1926 Next Generation Optogenetics.